-Rundl supports the following anchor tags, where x corresponds to the recipient number shown in Rundl for each recipient:
+Rundl supports the following anchor tags in documents sent via the DocuSign add-on, where x corresponds to the recipient number shown in Rundl for each recipient:

 Add these tags to your documents before using the DocuSign add-on to automatically anchor tabs to the correct location in your documents.